Kejriwal says despite Delhi elections will not oppose Union Budget

 However, the Aam Aadmi Party convenor said that the Union Budget shouldn’t be postponed.
 “We believe politics should be kept out of Delhi’s development and budget should come on 1st February and it should be beneficial for Delhi,” Kejriwal said.

-"Budget should not be postponed.
-We want the Central Govt to announce as much as funds for development of Delhi.
+Addressing the media, he further added: “Budget should not be postponed.
+We want the central government to announce as much as funds for the development of Delhi.”